LucasZNK/itb-challenge/README.md

 GraphQL (Frontend and Backend)
 Typescript (Frontend and Backend)

-## Prerequisites
+## Prerequisites (DOCKER SETUP RECOMMENDED)
 To run the project, make sure you have Docker installed on your machine.
+Or you can setup all manually for development (last section).

 ## Installation Instructions
    1. Clone this repository to your local machine.

    2. Navigate to the project folder and run the following command: